SALT & WIND TRAVEL

-Baja California Alta (as in Tijuana to the Valle de Guadalupe wine region) is having a moment.
-As in world-class restaurants, an emerging art scene, high-end design and shopping, boutique hotels, quality wineries, and with a dash of grit and a pinch of quirk, this region is high on our love list.
+Baja California (as in Tijuana to the Valle de Guadalupe wine region) is having a moment.
+As in high-end restaurants, an emerging art scene, sleek design and shopping, boutique hotels, quality wineries, and, with a dash of grit and a pinch of quirk, this region is high on our love list.
 And we're not the only fans!
-It's been touted by Anthony Bourdain and Andrew Zimmern on their food travel shows and everything from the food to the art and wine has been written about by Vogue, Harper's Bazaar, Sunset, Eater, AFAR, and the New York Times.
+It's been touted by Anthony Bourdain and Andrew Zimmern on their shows and has been written about by Vogue, Harper's Bazaar, Sunset, Eater, AFAR, and the New York Times.

 So why should I go to this specific region?

-One of the reasons we love this region so much is that it's Mexico for and by Mexicans.
-Most of the tourists in wine country are Mexicans coming in from other parts of the country for a weekend away.
+One of the reasons we dig this region is that it's Mexico for and by Mexicans.
+Most of the tourists are Mexicans coming in from other parts of the country for a weekend away.
 It's a safe region but isn't full of foreign tourists.
-That said you won't find the sanitized travel experience you might have in Cabo or Cancun nor will you won't find an enclave Brooklyn hipster expats like you might see in Tulum or San Miguel de Allende.
+You won't find the sanitized travel experience you might have in Cabo San Lucas or Cancun nor will you won't find an enclave Brooklyn hipster expats like you might see in Tulum.
 The people making this region what is is today are largely native Mexicans (albeit a lot of them Mexican hipsters) and we want to show you the community they've created.